/TEACHING

 Some Notes on the Interaction Design Course (2017-2019) at Michigan State University

-Since arriving at Michigan State University, I have taught various iterations of our Interaction Design course (info about previous iterations can be found here).
-The curricular challenges of having a single required course that focuses on Interaction Design notwithstanding, I have worked to approach the course with a holistic lens that includes both the fundamentals of doing interaction design while at the same time situating that practice within a historical political-economic context and technoscientific milieu.
-Doing so is deeply important to me because, without an understanding of the ways our technologies come to be and the ideologies that shape them, these technologies and the forms they take (along with the politics they help enact and the ideologies they prop up) become naturalized in society.
+Since arriving at Michigan State University, I have taught various iterations of our Interaction Design course.
+Beginning in 2017, I experimented with an Interaction Design pedagogy that approach the content with a holistic lens that includes both the fundamentals of doing interaction design while at the same time situating that practice within a historical political-economic context and technoscientific milieu.
+Without an understanding of the ways our technologies come to be and the ideologies that shape them, these technologies and the forms they take (along with the politics they help enact and the ideologies they prop up) become naturalized in society.
 This results in students accepting the existence of particular technologies (and by association, therefore, the politics of those technologies) without considering how things might be otherwise.
 Indeed, one of the core contentions of the course is that the very thing that the students design—the interface—conceals the fact that things could be different.
 [1]

-Weaving together the fundamentals of professional interaction design and the contextual study of computing (drawing on literature and approaches from Science and Technology Studies) has proven to be a challenge, and this exposition is not meant to suggest that what I have done is correct nor appropriate outside of the context of the research institution in which I am currently working.
+Weaving together the fundamentals of professional interaction design and the contextual study of computing (drawing on literature and approaches from Science and Technology Studies) was a challenge, and this exposition is not meant to suggest that what I attempted during these years was successful.

 In the iterations of the course that began to take shape in the fall of 2017, the course became composed of four separate movements.
-The first is a short exercise that we do together as a class, and actually isn’t really a project at all.
+The first was a short exercise that we do together as a class, and actually isn’t really a project at all.
 That is, we read a book together.
-In 2017, that book was Metahaven’s Can Jokes Bring Down Governments?.
-And in 2018 that book was (and will likely continue to be for another couple semesters at least) Nick Srnicek’s Platform Capitalism.
-These texts serve to introduce students to a broader conception of interaction design, not merely as a benign instrument of capital but rather as a political, economic, and cultural practice that has real consequences.
-The second project introduces students to some of the basics of programming for the web, while the third projects introduces students to the conceptual and technical linkages between database and interface.
+In 2017, that book was Metahaven’s Can Jokes Bring Down Governments?
+In 2018, we read Nick Srnicek’s Platform Capitalism.
+These texts introduced students to a broader conception of interaction design, not merely as a benign instrument of capital but rather as a political, economic, and cultural practice that has real consequences.
+The second project introduced students to some of the basics of programming for the web, while the third project introduced students to the conceptual and technical linkages between database and interface.
 [2]

 Above: Christina Dennis (BFA '19) researched the past, present, and future of social credit scoring.
 She wrote a short essay arguing that Ayn Rand’s objectivism and the individualist “Californian Ideology” associated with 1990s Silicon Valley entrepreneurialism that Rand inspired were, paradoxically, similar to both the Chinese Social Credit Scoring system and to the underlying thrust of two episodes of Black Mirror (“ten million merits” and “nosedive”).
 This similarity, she suggested, positioned the ideal participant in society as an individual living out selfish desires.
 In the case of the social credit scoring system, this selfish desire is the desire for a higher score; meanwhile, a Randian approach would suggest that to behave in one’s own self-interest would inherently make one a better member of society.
 In neither case, however, is the individual motivated by altruism.